danog/MadelineProtoDocs/docs/PHP/danog/MadelineProto/VoIP/DiscardReason.md

 > Author: Daniil Gentili <daniil@daniil.it>

-Why was the call discareded?
+Why was the call discarded?